react-navigation/react-navigation/packages/react-native-tab-view/README.md

 ##### `renderPager`

-Callback which returns a custom React Element to use as pager:
+Callback which returns a custom React Element to use as pager.

+E.g. you can import `ScrollPager` from `react-native-tab-view`.
+It might deliver slightly better experience on iOS.

 ##### `tabBarPosition`